aspnet/Benchmarks/src/BenchmarksDriver/README.md

   --header               Header added to request.
   --headers              Default set of HTTP headers added to request (None, Plaintext, Json, Html).
 Default is Html.
   --method               HTTP method of the request.
 Default is GET.
-  --properties"          Key value pairs of properties specific to the client running. e.g., ScriptName=pipeline;PipelineDepth=16"
+  --properties           Key value pairs of properties specific to the client running. e.g., ScriptName=pipeline;PipelineDepth=16"
   --path                 Relative URL where the client should send requests.
   --querystring          Querystring to add to the requests. (e.g., "?page=1") -j|--jobs              The path or url to the jobs definition.